shashidande-PGP-AIML/Remote-Machine-Sensing/README.md

 The Challenge of detecting gas leaks with mobile robots.

 ### Introduction
 In this body of work we describe the design, construction and validation of a mobile sensory platform for gas leak monitoring.
 The complete system consists of a sensory system on board a small quadrotor (i.e., a four rotor mini-UAV).
 The goals of this system include taking mesurements of gases, sensing and identifying their source.
 There are many challenges in building a mobile sensory platform.
-We have to pay special attention the robot perception and decisión-making processes and develop the capabilities necessary for an effcient, autonomous robot.
+We have to pay special attention to the robot perception and decisión-making processes and develop the capabilities necessary for an effcient, autonomous robot.
 In order to achive that we need to tackle the following design challenges.
 - Gas sensing and development of olfactory capability
 - Design of perception, decision and actuation system
 - Quadrotor's limited payload